 Sometimes one person’s poor decisions can shatter the lives of everyone around them.
-That’s what happens when a drunk driver causes a crash that leaves you or your loved one with severe, even catastrophic injuries.
+That’s what happens when a drunk driver causes a New Jersey car accident that leaves you or your loved one with severe, even catastrophic injuries.
+If you got hit by a drunk driver, what do you do?

 You deserve nothing less than experienced legal representation, and you deserve it without having to worry about upfront costs and fees.
-The NJ drunk driving accident injury lawyers at Console & Associates have dedicated our careers to answering these questions, helping the injured get justice, and secure the compensation they need to get life back on track.
+The NJ drunk driving accident injury lawyers at Console & Associates have dedicated our careers to answering questions about DUI accidents, helping the injured get justice, and securing the compensation they need to get life back on track.

 Call (866) 778-5500 today for your free, no-risk consultation.

-Our New Jersey drunk driving accident lawyers understand that this situation, though common, is anything but normal.
+Our New Jersey drunk driving accident lawyers near you understand that this situation, though common, is anything but normal.
 So let us guide your next steps after a crash with an intoxicated driver.

 Here’s what you need to do: